Need a doctor or nurse? Our professional campus health care providers can help you manage your medical care.

 You can get a variety of immunizations — as well as your annual flu shot — through Student Health Services.

-We offer diagnosis and treatment of various infectious diseases, including treating latent (not active) tuberculosis TB, sexually transmitted infections, chronic Hepatitis B and various other contagious illnesses.
+We offer education, immunization, diagnosis, and treatment of various infectious diseases, including latent (not active) tuberculosis, sexually transmitted infections, and chronic Hepatitis B. We have on-site HIV testing and can provide HIV pre-and post-exposure prophylaxis.

-This pharmacy (part of SBI, a student-owned corporation) accepts student health insurance plans only.
+This pharmacy accepts student health insurance plans only.
 If you have another health insurance plan, you should contact them for a price quote.
+The also carry a supply of reasonably priced over-the-counter medications.

-The Elli (in Ellicott Complex) and CVS (in The Commons) offer some over-the-counter (OTC) medications.
-However, these locations do not have on-site pharmacies.
+The Elli (in Ellicott Complex) offers some over-the-counter (OTC) medications.
+However, this location does not have an on-site pharmacy.

 There are various retail pharmacies near both campuses.
 Check with your health insurance provider to find your preferred pharmacy.

-As a UB student, you have access to a wide range of primary care gynecology services and counseling through Student Health Services.
-Our services include:
+As a UB student, you have access to a wide range services including

 > If you need emergency contraception because you have been sexually assaulted, learn what to do after a sexual assault.